Spectral triples for the Sierpinski Gasket: Introduction

-Our aim here is to add to this list the Dirichlet form given by the harmonic structure on the gasket, as described by Kigami \cite{Kiga}, by making use of formula \eqref{marion}.
-While for regular geometries the energy form may be considered as a derived object, given the other geometric tools, this is not the case for fractals.
-Indeed, for self-similar fractals, energy measures are singular w.r.t. the self-similar measures (cf. \cite{Hino,HiNa}).
-This singularity is reflected in the noncommutative picture by the difference between $d$ and $\d$ in the formulas \eqref{noncommvol}, \eqref{marion}, quantities which would be equal in the case of regular spaces.
-Moreover, this provides a new {\it energy dimension} $\d$, which, for the standard values of the parameters, is equal to $\frac{\log(12/5)}{\log2}\approx1.26$ (smaller than the similarity dimension $d_S:=\frac{\log3}{\log2}\approx 1.58$), which has no apparent classical analogue.
-Moreover, we could not prove that the two formulas $\tr_\o(|D|^{-\d/2}|[D,a]|^2|D|^{-\d/2})$ and $\Res_{s=1}\tr(|D|^{-s\d/2}|[D,a]|^2|D|^{-s\d/2})$ coincide on elements with finite Kigami energy.
-First, they recover the Kigami energy up to multiplicative, possibly different, constants.
-Second, in analogy with what observed in \cite{LPS} on manifolds, while the residue formula makes sense for all finite energy functions, the Dixmier trace formula only works for a smaller subalgebra, which is nevertheless a form core for the Kigami energy.
+Our aim here is to add to this list the standard Dirichlet form on the gasket by making use of formula \eqref{marion}.
+While for regular geometries the energy form may be considered as a derived object, given the other analytic and geometric tools, on fractals the point of view is reversed.
+The fundamental observation in this regard is that, for a large class of self-similar fractals, energy measures, representing the distribution of energy, are singular w.r.t. the self-similar measures, representing the distribution of the volume (cf. \cite{BST, Ku, Ku1, Hino, HiNa}).
+In our noncommutative picture, this singularity is reflected in the difference between the abscissas of convergence $d_D$ and $\d_D$ in the formulas \eqref{noncommvol}, \eqref{marion}, quantities which would coincide with the dimension on Riemannian manifolds and on other "regular" spaces.